ashdrayton/Zomato-Restaurants-Reviews/README.md

 ## The Data Analysis ##

-The code with the data analysis is in the Jupyer Notebook named: "Zomato_Restaurants_Analysis"
+The code with the data analysis is in the Jupyter Notebook named: "Zomato_Restaurants_Analysis"

 **Restaurant Distribution and Average User Rating**